ama542blake/MandelbrotExplorer/static/info/border_tracing_info.md

-The border-tracing distance plotting algorithm is not currently available.
+The border tracing distance plotting algorithm is not currently available.